Efficient QR-based Column Subset Selection through Randomized Sparse Embeddings: Numerical Results

 \subsection{Computational complexity and runtime}

 To evaluate the reduction in computational complexity and thus runtime, Figures \ref{figure 26} and \ref{figure 27} show the execution time for pivot selection using \RandWSQR{} and QRCP factorization.
-In this experiment, the matrices are of size $100\times 10^{6}$, and a Countsketch embedding is used in the \RandWSQR{} case, with ranks 70 and 100 for the matrix with exponential spectral decay and the random matrix, respectively.
+In this experiment, the matrices are of size $100\times 10^{6}$, and a CountSketch embedding is used in the \RandWSQR{} case, with ranks 70 and 100 for the matrix with exponential spectral decay and the random matrix, respectively.
 The results indicate a reduction in runtime by factors of 7 and 10 for the random matrix and the matrix with exponential spectral decay, respectively.
 Examining the time taken for QRCP on $B$ and $\tilde{A}_{1}$ alone shows a speedup by factor of $87$.
 With a more efficient implementation of sketching using sparse embeddings, even greater speedups are possible.
+Figure~\ref{fig:Less_vs_OSE_time} illustrates the runtime comparison between \RandWSQR{} utilizing a CountSketch matrix versus a LESS embedding across varying matrix dimensions $100 \times n$.
+The empirical results show that the LESS embedding achieves superior efficiency, with its performance advantage becoming increasingly pronounced as the matrix size $n$ scales.